when do the clocks change in the UK?

 This idea didn't catch on everywhere, and over 130 countries around the world do not observe the twice-yearly clock change.

-How can the clock-change affect my sleep?
+how can the clock change affect my sleep?

 If and when you can, go for a morning or mid-afternoon walk or jog to get some sun.
 During the day, open your curtains to welcome more light and, after sunset do the opposite.
 Dim all your lights, close your curtains, wind down and get ready for some rest.

 An essential way to keep a comfortable sleeping temperature is to change your bedding.
-Switching to a lighter duvet and anti-alergy bedding in the summer, and a warmer, thicker duvet in the winter will keep you comfortable and temperature-regulated for better sleep.
+Switching to a lighter duvet and anti-allergy bedding in the summer, and a warmer, thicker duvet in the winter will keep you comfortable and temperature-regulated for better sleep.

 Read more from Silentnight